 Employee costs have been prepared in accordance with the Council's Pay Policy.
 Pay generally has been increased by salary increments due to staff, and by an estimated 5% increase in 2023/24 and 2% thereafter.
-Pension cost estimates have been prepared on the basis of current staff in the pension scheme at October 2022, and all vacant posts assumed to be within the Page 17 of 30
+Pension cost estimates have been prepared on the basis of current staff in the pension scheme at October 2022, and all vacant posts assumed to be within the pension scheme.
+There have been some staffing changes which are mainly grant funded as a result of successful bidding to government departments.
+The employee costs also include the latest results of the Pension Triennial Review.